gitools/gitools/doc/README.rst

 ==========================
-Gitoos Documentation
+Gitools Documentation
 ==========================

 Read through the different sections of the documentation in order to learn Gitools.

 .. list-table:: Gitools Documentation is divided into three sections:
-   :widths: 20 50
+   :widths: 40 60

    * - `User Guide <UserGuide.rst>`__
      - The user guide presents the main features of Gitools with explanations and screenshots.